Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Peer-to-peer LAN

 The peer-to-peer model is the type of local area network you probably use most.
-This kind of LAN is a network in which all the devices operate and process data individually, rather than operating through a central server.
+This kind of LAN is a local network in which all the devices operate and process data individually, rather than operating through a central server.

 Your home network is a peer-to-peer LAN – all the devices on your Wi-Fi are connected, but they all act and store data individually.